katawful/oblivion-christmas-lights/README.md

 2. As we can't change variable types, we must put this in its own array for storage.
 3. However, for some reason again, the CSV file has a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) character which cannot be parsed.
 The first line must be singled out and modified again.
 4. Then we can store the coordinates into their own floats for my use.

+## Math
+Highest level math course I took was calculus 2 and pchem, both of which are not enough to generate the effects I would have liked programmatically.
+While you could generate anything that can be done with pure math, or with input strings, alas I am done.
+The essentials are here for anyone wishing to expand upon this, but I cannot.
+I attempted to rotate a rainbow around the Z axis as it moves up, idk what I ended up making

 ## License
 GPL v3